Our products are Sold at veterinary practices and pharmacies.

 What causes it

-• Beta-amyloid buildup.
-The aging dog brain accumulates a sticky protein called beta-amyloid, the same protein found in human Alzheimer’s.
-It interferes with how brain cells communicate.
+Beta-amyloid buildupA sticky protein, the same one found in human Alzheimer’s, accumulates and interferes with how brain cells communicate

-• General brain aging, including loss of neurons and changes in brain chemistry.
+General brain agingLoss of neurons and changes in brain chemistry

 When does it start?

 Signs usually begin from around age 9 and up, earlier in some large breeds that age faster.
-Risk rises steeply with age: by some estimates more than a quarter of dogs show at least one sign by 11 to 12, and roughly two-thirds by 15 to 16.
-Age is the dominant risk factor, more than breed (we cover the breed question here: are some breeds more prone).
+Risk rises steeply with age, and it is the dominant risk factor, more than breed (we cover the breed question here: are some breeds more prone).

 Can you prevent dog dementia?